rickothebarber2025/rtb-os/integrations/ada-control/README.md

 /bin/zsh integrations/ada-control/install.sh
 ```

-The installer creates a random bearer token in `~/.config/rtb/ada-control.env` and starts a localhost-only launch agent.
+The installer creates a random bearer token in `~/.config/rtb/ada-control.env`, copies the service into `~/.local/lib/rtb/ada-control`, and starts a localhost-only launch agent.
+The runtime copy avoids macOS background-process restrictions on the protected Documents folder.

+The service starts once at login.
+It does not use an unconditional restart loop; use **Restart Ada sync** or rerun the installer after reviewing a failure.

 Then expose localhost port 8791 privately to the tailnet: